(updated 1 March 2022)

 - Turn up to your appointment on time.
 Do not arrive early or late as the vaccination centres cannot accommodate you.

-It is essential that everyone continues to follow COVID-19 restrictions whether they have had the vaccine or not.
+It is essential that everyone continues to follow any relevant COVID-19 restrictions that are in place whether they have had the vaccine or not.
 To follow social distancing guidance, wear a face covering and remember hands, face, space and fresh air.